YoSTEALTH/Shakti/README.rst

 * Mostly all events are planned to go through ``io_uring`` backend, this is a design choice.

-This is when ``io_uring`` starts becoming fun to use!

 *****NOTE*****
 --------------

 Work in progress...
-This project is in early ``planning`` state, so... its ok to play around with it but not for any type of serious development, yet.
+This project is in early ``planning`` state, so... its ok to play around with it but not for any type of serious development, yet!

 Requires